ericlewis/openfpga-dominos/README.md

-# Super Breakout for Analogue Pocket
+# Dominos for Analogue Pocket

 + FPGA implementation by james10952001 of Arcade _Dominos_ (Atari, 1977) for Analogue Pocket.
 + Ported from [MiSTer.](https://github.com/MiSTer-devel/Arcade-Dominos_MiSTer/)